cvs-health/testilo/README.md

 Reports from Testaro are JavaScript objects.
 When represented as JSON, they are human-readable, but not human-friendly.
 They are basically designed for machine tractability.
 This is equally true for reports that have been scored by Testilo.
 But Testilo can _digest_ a scored report, converting it to a human-oriented HTML document, or _digest_.

 The `digest` module digests a scored report.
 Its `digest()` function takes three arguments:
-- a digesting function
+- a digester (a digesting function)
-- an array of scored report objects
+- a scored report object
 - the URL of a directory containing the scored reports

-The digesting function populates an HTML digest template.
+The digester populates an HTML digest template.
 A copy of the template, with its placeholders replaced by computed values, becomes the digest.
-The digesting function defines the rules for replacing the placeholders with values.
-The Testilo package contains a `procs/digest` directory, in which there are subdirectories, each containing a template and a module that exports a digesting function.
+The digester defines the rules for replacing the placeholders with values.
+The Testilo package contains a `procs/digest` directory, in which there are subdirectories, each containing a template and a module that exports a digester.
 You can use one of those modules, or you can create your own.

 The included templates format placeholders with leading and trailing underscore pairs (such as `__issueCount__`).